 Ryan is a very well known choreographer in Oregon.
 He currently is the Head Coach for the Milwaukie High school Dance Team.
 They are the 2018 USA National Champions in Open Dance.
 He has also choreographed for many High school teams all around the state including Washington and Alaska for local and national competitions.
 Ryan was a company member for Pure Dance Co. under the direction of Sonya Duffin from 2007-2013.
 He is a Staff member for Thunderbird & Stayton Dance Camps.
 He specializes in precision jazz & contemporary.
 Before getting into dance, Ryan was a competitive gymnast for 10 years.
 Ryan is excited to share his love of dance with Metro Dance Academy.

 Since starting dance at the age of four, McKenzie has grown up with a love of stage and show.
 A native of the Willamette Valley, she graduated from the University of Oregon where she spent four years as a sideline dancer for the cheerleading team, serving her senior year as a team captain and the following year as a volunteer coach.
-She is currently in her third year as the Varsity Sideline Cheerleading Coach for Tualatin High School.
+She just completed her third year as the Varsity Sideline Cheerleading Coach for Tualatin High School.
 McKenzie teaches Princess Ballet at Metro.

 Christel started dancing when she tried out for dance team at Aloha High School.
 She had no previous experience so dance was completely new to her, but she fell in love with it immediately.
 After High School, she was on the cheer/dance team at Portland State University and after two years on the team, she ended up coaching the team for a year.
 After college Christel was a Portland Lumberjax Dancer.
 (The Lumberjax was the Professional Lacrosse team for Portland) While being a Jax Dancer, Christel auditioned for the Portland Trail Blazers Jam Squad (co-ed Hip Hop team) and ended up making the team!
 She then danced for the Jam Squad for 2 years and after that she danced for the BlazerDancers for 3 years.
 While Christel danced for the Portland Trail Blazers, she was also a company member in The Detail, Nonsense Dance Co, and Lyrik.
 Now Christel enjoys her love of dance by teaching, watching her daughter learn to dance, and going on much needed date nights with her husband to musicals and dance performances.